What is the Safest Flooring for Seniors?

 Cons:

-• Damage risks: Cork is relatively soft flooring, so it’s easy to scratch and damage the surface with metal furniture legs, heels, or other sharp objects.
+• Damage: Cork is a soft flooring, so it’s easy to scratch and damage with metal furniture legs, heels, or other sharp objects.
 Additionally, cork doesn’t like water.
-You should immediately clean the spill to protect it before it absorbs into the surface, leaving the stain.

 Cork